 - On November 14, 1/7th Air Cavalry Battalion established a blocking position at a location northeast of Chu Pong (LTC Hal Moore, 1/7th Air Cavalry Battalion Commander, chose LZ X-Ray).

 - From November 15 to 16, B-52 airplanes carpet-bombed enemy troops north of LZ X-Ray five times each day.

 - On November 17, American troops were ordered to exit LZ X-Ray to allow B-52 bombers to strike the enemy right at the landing zone.

 It is worth mentioning that since the afternoon on 15 November, the B52 stratofortresses had also taken part in the battle with five daily bombardments of the Chu Pong massif.
 On 17 November, the targets also included LZ X-ray and the two friendly battalions were so ordered to move 3 km away from the LZ, northward and northwestward to another called LZ Albany.

 General Kinnard gave full authority to General Richard Knowles, his Deputy Commander, in

 the command of 1st Air Cavalry Division units in this Long Reach operation.
-Consequently, during phase II and III of Pleime campaign, Colonel Hieu coordinated directly with General Knowles rather than with General Kinnard.
+Consequently, during phases II and III of the Pleime campaign, Colonel Hieu coordinated directly with General Knowles rather than with General Kinnard.

 That was General Kinnard's style of command, in his own words (Cochran):